anvaka/winvelviz/README.md

 The data comes from https://nomads.ncdc.noaa.gov/data/gfsanl/ - I downloaded every grib file for the year 2018, and extracted vector fields for winds at the height of 10 meters.

-Along the way I [wrote a few tools](https://github.com/anvaka/winvelviz/blob/master/code/) to extract data and turn it into images.
+Along the way I wrote a few tools to extract data and turn it into images (see [the `code` folder](https://github.com/anvaka/winvelviz/blob/master/code/) ).

 Unfortunately there are 10-20 days missing from this source.
-I couldn't find an alternative,r but it was not critical for my exploration.
+I couldn't find an alternative, but it was not critical for my exploration.

 ## Thanks!